 Having said this, I can already guess the hackles that might be rising with some.
 What I am saying flies in the face of common sense, or worse, validates the ideologies of corporate reformers.
 But before low growling sets in, let me clarify that I am talking about a shift within my heart, not a shift in my awareness or my values.

-The truth is that I spent my youth working jobs I wasn’t necessarily happy with, and living every day in fear.
+The truth is that I spent my youth working jobs I wasn’t necessarily happy with, and living every day in fear, what A.S.
+Neill describes as “the scared little man”.
 The anxiety came from the sense that I did not belong in those roles and that I might somehow become trapped in them.
 It was an ingrained fear, so deep-set that I was barely conscious of it.
 It became part of my identity, and when I went into teaching it was still there.

-I outwardly validated this fear by getting on the political bandwagon against the blossoming of anti-public school policies in the 2000s.
-I have spent years filled with angst about the dumbing-down of our society, about the long-term effects of overusing digital media, the decline of reading, the increase of youth violence, all compounded by an over-quantified, test-driven schooling that leaves no room for critical thought or creativity, and that in fact suppresses both.
+Outwardly I validated this fear by getting on the political bandwagon against the blossoming of corporate-backed anti-public school policies in the 2000s.
+I have spent years filled with angst about the dumbing down of our society, about the long-term effects of the overuse, and misuse of digital media, the attendant decline of reading, the culture of violence, all compounded by an over-quantified, test-driven schooling that leaves no room for critical thought or creativity, and that in fact suppresses both.
 And I have also worried about my job, whether I will have a career from which I can retire, or if it will all blow away like smoke when the unions implode.
 I’ve worried, and worried, and worried, and I have achieved…worry.

 [T]he last time Americans were slaves, and the last time Russians were slaves, they displayed astonishing spiritual strengths and resourcefulness.
 They were good at loving one another.
 They trusted God.
 They discovered in the simplest, most natural satisfactions reasons to be glad to be alive.
 There were able to believe that better days were coming in the sweet by-and-by.
 And here is the fascinating statistic: They committed suicide less often than their masters did (143).